 A charge of driving under the influence may have you feeling anxious about potential jail time and other consequences, particularly if aggravating circumstances surround your offense.
-Often, a first-time DUI winds up being a misdemeanor offense or conviction rather than a felony one.
+Often, a first DUI winds up being a misdemeanor offense or conviction rather than a felony one.

 However, even misdemeanor DUIs carry substantial penalties in Utah, which might include jail time, ignition interlock device requirements, community service obligations, fines and penalty assessments, and DUI school, among others.
 Sometimes, a first-time DUI may also constitute a felony offense, which may mean additional jail time.

 Possible Penalties for a First-Time DUI in Utah